 - Ph.D. students are charged tuition for the number of months attended.

 Students who receive federal financial aid and do not complete at least 60 percent of the enrollment period for which they are charged are subject to return of Title IV funds calculation.
 This calculation allows for the refund of charges equal to the percentage of time remaining in the enrollment period.

 Baylor College of Medicine determines the official date of a student's withdrawal and the official date a leave of absence begins (based on last class day of attendance).
 The Office of Student Financial Aid makes the refund and repayment calculations.
 Examples of refund calculations are maintained in the Office of Student Financial Aid and are available upon request.

 Students who are placed on an official leave of absence may, and are encouraged to, continue their health insurance plan.
-These charges would be excluded from any refund calculation.
 Those who do not wish to continue their health insurance while on a leave of absence will have those charges pro-rated once the appropriate forms are filed with the Benefits Division.

 If Title IV federal funds were used to pay institutional charges, any refund calculated must first be returned to the Title IV programs.
 The amount of the refund must be allocated to the Title IV programs in the following order: